 What the Law Says

 This relates to actions by the offending party that expose their former partner to a police investigation.
 Such actions may include false allegations of domestic violence.
+The offender may be liable for imprisonment of 7 to 14 years.
+A criminal defence lawyer can assist with your legal support.

 Non-denigration order